ngraf3255/RbGB/README.md

 ## Acknowledgements

 Much of this was written and based off of [Codeslinger Gameboy](http://www.codeslinger.co.uk/pages/projects/gameboy/beginning.html).
 I needed this guide to get through most of this.
-Additionally, code for cpu instructions was modified from [RZ80](https://floooh.github.io/) <https://github.com/mvdnes/rboy>
+Additionally, I learned about how the RZ80 worked from [RZ80](https://floooh.github.io/) and modified the CPU implementation of the LR35902 from  [rboy](https://github.com/mvdnes/rboy).
+Getting the CPU emulation to work was the hardest part of this project.

 ## License